renzopachecoj/renzopachecoj/README.md

-- 👋 Hi, I’m @renzopachecoj
+- 👋 Hi, I’m Renzo Pacheco
 - 👀 I’m interested in tech, movies and comic books
 - 🌱 I’m currently learning how to make React apps
 - 💞️ I’m looking to collaborate on projects involving web developing with React and mobile developing with Flutter.